soulvice/niri-flake/docs.md

 By default, this module does the following:

-- It will enable a binary cache managed by me, sodiboo.
+- It will enable a binary cache managed by me, soulvice.
 This helps you avoid building niri from source, which can take a long time in release mode.
 - If you have home-manager installed in your NixOS configuration (rather than as a standalone program), this module will automatically import [`homeModules.config`](#homemodulesconfig) for all users and give it the correct package to use for validation.
 - If you have home-manager and stylix installed in your NixOS configuration, this module will also automatically import [`homeModules.stylix`](#homemodulesstylix) for all users.